OUTLINE

 There is no legal right to unpaid leave in the Netherlands, so whether or not you allow it for your employees is usually up to you.
 However, a collective labour agreement might include arrangements for unpaid leave, in which case you have to follow the rules it sets out.

 The Netherlands has a number of public holidays each year.
-These are days that employers can choose to give their employees off work in addition to their statutory holiday entitlement.
-However, there is no statutory obligation to give your employees leave on public holidays in the Netherlands.
+These are days that employers may choose to give employees off work in addition to their statutory holiday entitlement.
+However, there is no statutory obligation to grant time off on public holidays in the Netherlands.

-In the Netherlands, many employees are covered by a collective labour agreement (CAO) that applies to either their sector or company.
-Many CAOs stipulate whether employees should or shouldn’t be given a day off on public holidays.
-If there is no collective labour agreement for your company or it doesn’t cover public holidays, employers are free to decide this themselves.
+In the Netherlands, many employees are covered by a collective labour agreement (CAO) that applies to their sector or company.
+CAOs often specify whether employees must be given time off on public holidays.
+If there is no CAO, or the CAO does not address public holidays, employers are generally free to decide their policy.

 As an employer in the Netherlands, you need to understand your employees’ rights and entitlements.
 But keeping up with them can be a lot of work.